abhijithvijayan/awesome-stars/README.md

 - [A_Guide_to_Running_Tensorflow_Models_on_Android](https://github.com/llSourcell/A_Guide_to_Running_Tensorflow_Models_on_Android) - This is the code for&#34;A Guide to Running Tensorflow Models on Android&#34; By SIraj Raval on Youtube

 ## JavaScript
+- [leonsans](https://github.com/cmiscm/leonsans) - Leon Sans is a geometric sans-serif typeface made with code in 2019 by Jongmin Kim.
 - [WatermelonDB](https://github.com/Nozbe/WatermelonDB) - 🍉 Reactive & asynchronous database for powerful React and React Native apps ⚡️
 - [ink](https://github.com/vadimdemedes/ink) - 🌈 React for interactive command-line apps
 - [node-jwt-simple](https://github.com/hokaccha/node-jwt-simple) - JWT(JSON Web Token) encode and decode module for node.js